estella98/GoBang/README.md

 Gobang, also called Gomuku, or Five in a Row, is a traditional strategy board game.
 Two players take turn placing the stone on a 19 * 19 grid until one forms an unbroken chain of five stones horizontally, vertically, or diagonally and becomes the winner.
 This project implements the game in C++, which supplies multiple modes of player playing against each other and player playing against computer.

 ## Reinforcement Learning Algorithm
-To improve the intelligence of computers in a battle, the program features with unsupervised learning mechanism to capture feedbacks from different circumstances on board.
+To improve the intelligence of computers in a battle, the program features with reinforcement learning mechanism to capture feedbacks from different circumstances on board.